ljosberinn/vdh-rolling-feedback/README.md

   - As mentioned above we are extremely dependant on `Demonic`.
 There is no actual choice betweem `First of the Illidari` and `Demonic`
   - In general the amount of 2 point nodes the class tree contains is massive.
 - `Feast of Souls` never really got picked since BfA.
 The healing it provides doesnt scale well into more difficult types of content and sadly it doesnt stack several applications.

-  > Requested solution: allow stacks and have healing scale with max health so it's not suddenly useless in `Metamorphosis` windows and continuously scales through power levels
+  - Requested solution: allow stacks and have healing scale with max health so it's not suddenly useless in `Metamorphosis` windows and continuously scales through power levels
+- The spell queue changes in dungeons have made `Sigil of Silence` feel significantly worse to use; it was previously very useful for stopping an entire pack from casting their abilities and now it's very inconsistent in whether or not it works the way you'd intend it to be used.

 ## Tier 3

 Tier 3 feedback items are minor or quality-of-life.

 - Souls should spawn based on haste rating. above 25%ish haste, you press `Fracture` at 3 souls and the gcd is ready while the second soul is still spawning so you have to hold `Spirit Bomb` briefly before you can use it.
-One suggestion is to make Soul Fragments function like a normal combo Point system from Rogues or Feral.
+Alternative solution suggestion is to make Soul Fragments function like a normal combo Point system from Rogues or Feral.

-  > Requested solution: reduce delay to spawn soul fragments based on Haste rating
+  - Requested solution: reduce delay to spawn soul fragments based on Haste rating

-- `Fiery Brand` should not be able to spread to pets (e.g. Fodder to the Flame demons).
+- `Fiery Brand` should not be able to spread to pets (e.g. `Fodder to the Flame` demons).
 - `Fiery Brand` spread at 2 seconds and on a random target is another layer of unreliability because you dont know whether it´ll spread to the 2nd tankbuster mob you currently have in your pull or not.
 - `Fiery Brand` should prioritize spreading to elite mobs.
+- `Throw Glaive` does very little damage - this is mostly good as we don't particularly want to have `Throw Glaive` as a regular part of the rotation.
+It does result in `Throw Glaive` generating very little threat even with its massive threat modifiers.
+  - One possible solution would be a talent that makes `Throw Glaive` do magic damage from a random school on every cast.
+This wouldn't incentivize fitting `Throw Glaive` into `Fiery Demise` windows and would result in `Throw Glaive` doing roughly 30% more damage, which would be a nice threat generation gain.
+- `Flame Crash` is missed, especially with the upcoming T31 tier set.

 ## Known Bugs